えいたんごクイズ

 覚え方のコツ Memory Tip

-`Impeaching` comes from the verb `impeach` plus `-ing`.
-It is used for official action against a president, judge, or other public official because of serious wrongdoing.
-Learn it with phrases like `impeach a president` and `impeachment proceedings` to remember its legal and political setting.
+Learn it with the base form `impeach` and the noun `impeachment`.
+This is not a general word like `accuse`; it is used for official action against a president, judge, or other public official.
+Think of news phrases like `impeach a president` or `impeachment proceedings`.
+That will help you remember its legal and political setting.

 例文